 We account for our stock-based compensation awards in accordance with Accounting Standards Codification, or ASC, 718, Compensation - Stock Compensation.
 ASC 718 requires all share-based payments to employees, including grants of employee stock options, to be recognized in the consolidated statements of operations and comprehensive loss based on their grant date fair values.
 For stock options granted to employees and to members of our board of directors for their service on the board of directors, we estimate the grant date fair value of each option award using the Black-Scholes option pricing model.
-The use of the Black-Scholes option pricing model requires us to make assumptions with respect to the expected term of the option, the expected volatility of our common stock consistent with the expected term of the option and the expected dividend yield of our common stock.
-Stock-based compensation expense related to employee stock options is measured using the fair value of the award at the grant date, net of estimated forfeitures, and is adjusted annually to reflect actual forfeitures.
+The use of the Black-Scholes option pricing model requires us to make assumptions with respect to the expected term of the option, the expected term of the option, the expected term of the option, the risk-free interest rate consistent with the expected term of the option, the risk-free interest rate consistent with the expected term of the option award using the fair value of the award at the grant date and is adjusted quarterly to reflect actual forfeitures.
 Stock-based compensation expense is then recognized on a straight-line basis over the vesting period, which is also the requisite service period.